zcaceres/magic-diff/README.md

-# magic-diff
+# magic_diff

-magic-diff is a command-line tool that automates your git commit messages.
+magic_diff is a command-line tool that automates your git commit messages.
 You stage changes, it writes your commit.

 ## Features